Inclusive Excellence Summer Research Experience

 Within your online application, you will request for the letter writer to submit a letter of recommendation on your behalf.
 To make this request, you will enter the name and email address of each letter writer.
 You can also change or add a different request.
 Carefully follow the instructions provided within the online application.

 Letters from people who have experience working with you in a research setting, faculty mentors, principal investigators, professors, and teachers are preferred.
 Two letters from the same laboratory or research group are considered as one letter (i.e. a letter from a faculty member and one from your lab mentor-postdoc or graduate student you worked with in the lab).
-A letter from your pastor, resident advisor, music teacher, high-school teacher, or relative, unless you have worked directly with one of these people conducting research, is not preferred.
+A letter from your pastor, resident advisor, music teacher, high-school teacher, or relative is not preferred, unless you have worked directly with one of these people conducting research.

 Have your letter writer check Spam/Junk mail, resend the request with your online application, and/or contact the program about this issue.

-No. Letter writers can be submitted at various times including after your application is submitted and after the deadline.
+No. Letters can be submitted at various times including after your application is submitted and after the deadline.

 Yes.
 As part of your online application, you will list your four top research areas of interest and your four top faculty members.